Bullecourt

 concerning him, such information will be at once communicated to you.

-I don’t know exactly when it was she received the information – family history says that it was after she received the official news in late September – however, my grandmother found herself suddenly, and extremely, confused when she later received a letter from, she thought, a woman representing the German authorities returning my grandfather’s personal effects and referring to ‘our Australian prisoner’.
-I had thought this to be a representative of the Swiss Red Cross but, having checked with them, have been told that they have no record of him so I have to assume the woman was German.
-I have also now checked with the German State archives and am told that all records relating to prisoners were destroyed by British bombing in the Second World War…
+At first I had thought this to be a representative of the Swiss Red Cross but, having checked with them, have been told that they have no record of him so I have to assume the woman was German.
+I have also been able to check with the German State archives and was told that all records relating to prisoners were destroyed by British bombing in the Second World War…

-Andrew Thomas Lockerbie was neither Australian, nor ever seen again in England.
+Andrew Thomas Lockerbie was neither Australian, nor was he ever seen again in England.
 As there were both British and Australian troops opposing the German lines I can understand that there might have been some confusion.

 Unfortunately, I don’t know when this package arrived but I can imagine the emotions my grandmother must have felt, first to believe he was dead, then suddenly to believe her husband was still alive.
 I imagine she must have continued to believe he was alive for some time.

-In addition to the notice informing my grandmother her husband was missing, I have found three other documents when going through papers that I must previously have overlooked.
+In addition to the notice informing my grandmother that her husband was missing, I have found three other documents when going through papers that I must previously have overlooked.
 Two of them are form letters of sympathy from the Secretary of State for War and King George V, and will have been sent out in their thousands.
 Neither of them is dated and I don’t know when they would have been received.

 I was told that the Honourable Artillery Company amended their records in October 1918 to record Andrew Thomas’ earlier death on the 3rd May 1917.